A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Problem Formulation

 Next we turn to the important fairness issue in selective inference.
 A major concern is that the rate of erroneous decisions might be unequally shared between the protected groups, as illustrated in the COMPAS example.
 To address this issue, it is desirable to control the FSR for each protected attribute in $A$.
-Therefore, we aim to find a selective classification rule to minimize the EPI \eqref{EPI} subject to the following constraint on group-wise FSRs:
+Therefore, we aim to find a selective classification rule obeying the following constraint on group-wise FSRs:

-We aim to develop a classification rule that fulfills the fairness criterion \eqref{FSR-a}.
-This formulation, which adopts a fairness-adjusted error rate constraint, equally bounds the fraction of erroneous decisions among protected groups.
+where $\alpha_c$ is a user-specified tolerance level, $c\in\{1,2\}$.
+The fairness-adjusted error rate constraint \eqref{FSR-a} equally bounds the fraction of erroneous decisions among protected groups.
+We aim to develop a selective classification rule that solves the following constrained optimization problem: \beq \text{minimize the EPI subject to $\mbox{FSR}^{\{c\}}_a\leq\alpha_c$, \quad for $c\in\{1,2\}$ and $a\in\mathcal A$.} \eeq \begin{remark} \rm{ Although our problem formulation \eqref{prob-form1} only sets upper bounds for group-wise FSR levels, minimizing the EPI enforces the exhaustion of allowable FSR levels for each group, thereby asymptotically aligning all group-wise FSR levels with the designated nominal level.
+In Appendix \ref{sec:group-overall-FSR}, we also demonstrate that controlling group-wise FSRs [cf. Eq~\eqref{FSR-a}] asymptotically guarantees overall FSR [cf. Eq~\eqref{FSR-c}] control.
+These theoretical findings are consistently supported by our numerical studies.
+Achieving both group-wise FSR equalization and overall FSR control in finite samples, however, remains an open and challenging problem, which we leave for future research. } \end{remark}